-Rather more likely is, that plants which don’t normally grow in waterlogged ground, which find themselves with roots in fully saturated soils suffer, fungal and bacterial decay from aerobic and facultative anaerobes in such cases.
+Rather more likely is, that plants which don’t normally grow in waterlogged ground, which find themselves with roots in fully saturated soils suffer stress.
+They become prone to fungal and bacterial decay from aerobic and facultative anaerobes in such cases.

 Rotting roots simply occur because the plant is not well-adapted to continually saturated conditions.

 2. The Use of the Term “Biogas Generators” Leads to Confusion

 “Biogas generators are large vessels in in which animal waste or specially grown crops such as maize are allowed to anaerobically digest.” via www.bbc.com

 The use of the term Biogas Generators in this way is contrary to the usage applied by the biogas industry.

 To a biogas expert a “biogas generator” is the electrical power generator set which creates electricity by burning biogas as its fuel.

 It’s not anything to do with the vessel in which biogas is produced.
 That is called either the “biogas reactor”, or the “digester/ fermenter”.